After Catching On To Scam Attempt, Woman Wants To Warn Others Against Norton Security Impostor; 'It Started Getting Stranger And Stranger'

 Back to Clark, the good news is her money is safe.

-“I just was so grateful that I caught myself in the middle of it,” she said.MORE NEWS: Uber Driver Rushes To Help Men Injured In Shooting, Crash In The Loop
+“I just was so grateful that I caught myself in the middle of it,” she said.MORE NEWS: Fans To Be Allowed At Bulls, Blackhawks Games, City Loosening Indoor Restrictions As COVID Numbers Improve

 Now she’s warning others so no one loses a dime to these con artists.